of shelter facilities in Toronto

 at 850 Bloor Street West

-In partnership with our Drop-In & Food Access Program, and Shelter/Housing at 973 Lansdowne Avenue, the Men’s Shelter at 850 Bloor Street West will provide overnight shelter supporting the well-being of 30 men each night in Toronto’s West End who are homeless, street-oriented and facing mental health challenges, substance use issues, unemployment and other barriers to maintaining adequate housing.
+In partnership with our Drop-In & Food Access Program, and Shelter/Housing at 973 Lansdowne Avenue, 14 Roncesvalles Ave and 445 Rexdale Blvd., the Men’s Shelter at 850 Bloor Street West provides overnight shelter supporting the well-being of 30 men each night (14 during the pandemic because of social distancing rules) in Toronto’s West End who are homeless, street-oriented and facing mental health challenges, substance use issues, unemployment and other barriers to maintaining adequate housing.

-This past year was one of exciting expansion in our Shelter & Housing program as construction continued at 850/854 Bloor Street West toward the completion of our new 30-bed shelter.
-850/854 Bloor Street West will be a full integrated facility, connecting the new 30-bed shelter with our Drop-In & Food Access Program as well as LOFT Kitchen, our youth-centered café and catering social enterprise.
-The tenets of Life Management, Health & Wellness, Employment and Housing will work across these three programs, providing comprehensive services and supports for participants, social enterprise employees and residents alike.
-Equipped with an elevator, accessible washrooms and shower facilities, 850/854 Bloor Street West will be a fully accessible site, and will add 6 fully accessible beds to Toronto’s shelter system.
+Opened in January 2017, 850/854 Bloor Street West is be a full integrated facility, connecting the shelter with our Drop-In & Food Access Program The tenets of Life Management, Health & Wellness, Income Security and Housing work across these programs, providing comprehensive services and supports for participants, social enterprise employees and residents alike.
+Equipped with an elevator, accessible washrooms and shower facilities, 850/854 Bloor Street West is a fully accessible site.

 The need for accessible shelters in Toronto is critical.
 Only 4 of 15 shelters for single men are accessible (27%), compared to 15 of 22 shelters in Vancouver, for example (68%).
 As our homeless population ages, need for accessibility increases.
-According to the Toronto Star in 2013, homeless seniors have doubled since 2009.
 People 61+ now constitute 10% of Toronto’s homeless.
 According to the Canadian Observatory on Homelessness, links between poverty, risk of homelessness and disabilities are well documented.
 People with disabilities are twice as likely to live below the poverty line.
 Additionally, living in poverty is likely to increase instances of disability.

 The Breaking Barriers Program